What are Fully Depreciated Assets?

 Since assets are the major components of the business, the full depreciation charged on them may have a significant impact on the financial statements of the company.

-- A fully depreciated asset continues to form the part of the balance sheet along with the accumulated depreciation reported on the liability side of the balance sheet.
+- A fully depreciated asset continues to form the part of the balance sheet, and the accumulated depreciation is reported on the liability side of the balance sheet.

-- This has an impact on the income statement as well since a major portion of depreciation on the fully depreciated assets will not be recorded as expense resulting in an increase in the profits.
+- It impacts the income statement since a major portion of depreciation on the fully depreciated assets will not be recorded as an expense increasing the profits.

-- Below is the presentation in the balance sheet for a fully depreciated asset:
+- Below is the presentation in the balance sheet:

 2) If the Asset has been Sold

-If the fully depreciated asset has been sold, the entire accumulated depreciation will be written off against the asset and no impact will be given in the p&l statement since the total depreciation has already been recorded.
-The gain arising on the sale will be credited to p&l a/c has gained on sale of assets.
+Suppose the fully depreciated asset has been sold.
+In that case, the total accumulated depreciation will be written off against the asset, and no impact will be given in the p&l statement since the total depreciation has already been recorded.
+The gain arising on the sale will be credited to p&l a/c has gained on the sale of assets.

 Examples of Fully Depreciated Assets